 There should be a real need for raising money based on your unit’s program.
 Units should not engage in money earning projects merely because someone has offered an attractive plan.
 Remember that individual youth members are expected to earn their own way.
 The need should be beyond normal budget items covered by dues.

 Before any person in your unit signs a contract, he/she must make sure the venture is legitimate and worthy.
 If a contract is signed, he/she is personally responsible.
-He/she may not sign on behalf of the local council or the Boy Scouts of America, nor may he/she bind the chartered organization without its written authorization.
+He/she may not sign on behalf of the local council or Scouting America, nor may he/she bind the chartered organization without its written authorization.
 If you are not sure, check with your district executive for help.

 Because of Scouting’s good reputation, customers rarely question the quality or price of a product.
 The nationwide network of Scouting units must not become a beehive of commercial interest.

-Selling raffle tickets or other games of chance is a direct violation of the BSA Rules and Regulations, which forbid gambling.
-The product must not detract from the ideals and principles of the BSA.
+Selling raffle tickets or other games of chance is a direct violation of Scouting America Rules and Regulations, which forbid gambling.
+The product must not detract from the ideals and principles of Scouting America.

 All commercial products must sell on their own merits, not the benefit received by the Boy Scouts.
 The principle of value received is critical in choosing what to sell.